 How is hypertension during pregnancy diagnosed and treated?

 Your healthcare provider will ask about your symptoms.
 He or she will check your BP 2 times, at least 4 hours apart.
 You may need blood or urine tests to check for problems caused by hypertension.
+Treatment depends on how high your BP is and how many weeks you are into your pregnancy.
+Before 37 weeks, healthcare providers may want to monitor your condition if your BP is not severely high.
+An ultrasound may be done every 3 to 4 weeks to check your baby's growth.
+The amount of amniotic fluid may be measured every week.
+Your provider will tell you how often to come in for tests.
 Treatment may include any of the following:

 - Ultrasounds are used to check your baby's growth and make sure he or she is healthy.